iq-coryp/documentation-testing/pages/api/supplier-orders.md

 ## Overview

-Suppliers have the ability to update the status of their orders, as well as get the latest orders via the iQmetrix Supplier Orders API.
-The dropship order ID needed to update order status is retrieved through the Order Feed, which is encoded as `atom+xml`.
+This API allows suppliers to manage order submitted by retailers participating in the Dropship program facilitated via iQmetrix Platform:

+- Get a list of order notifications
+- Get an archived list of order notifications
+- Update the status of orders
+- Update the status of items

-### Order Status
+### Order Status Updates

-Suppliers can update the status of individual items or all items in a dropship order in order to notify the end client.
+Suppliers have an ability to update the status of the order or individual items in that order.
+Some order status transitions trigger notifications to retailers and end customers who placed the order.
 Depending on item stock, one of the following calls should be used:

-* `OrderStatusUpdate` should be used if there no exceptions for any of the items.
+* `OrderStatusUpdate` should be used if all items in the order are stocked for shipment
-* `ItemUpdateStatus` should be used if there **are** exceptions for any of the items (e.g. not available or back-ordered).
+* `ItemStatusUpdate` should be used if one or more items in the order are **not** stocked for shipment

+More information regarding states can be found in the [Dropship Order Guide](/guides/dropship-order-guide).

 Once an order has been shipped from the supplier's warehouse, the order status must be updated to `Shipped`, and include a tracking number and shipping carrier to notify the end client.

 If the supplier wants to provide reasoning behind an order or item's specific status, then a message can be provided in the `Message` field.

-### Order Feed
+### Order Notifications Feed

-The order feed contains a list of dropship order events for a supplier in "[Atom Syndication Format](http://tools.ietf.org/html/rfc4287)" using "[Archived Feeds](https://tools.ietf.org/html/rfc5005#page-6)".
+The order notifications feed contains a list of dropship order events for a supplier in "[Atom Syndication Format](http://tools.ietf.org/html/rfc4287)" using "[Archived Feeds](https://tools.ietf.org/html/rfc5005#page-6)" and is encoded as `atom+xml`.

 Each page of the feed will contain up to 50 events.
 This feed must be monitored by the supplier and when a new order is placed the supplier can process this order.
 It is up to the supplier's system to keep track of the orders that have been processed and their current status.

 It is also possible to get historical archives from the order feed.
 Each order feed archive, including the current order feed, contains a link to the previously archived 50 events.

+For best practices, it is recommended to store the timestamp for the last order retrieved and use this marker as your timestamp for retrieving the next batch of orders.

 ## Endpoints